Rational Connectivity and Analytic Contractibility: Skeleta in Berkovich spaces

-We have no assurance, a priori, that the proper $k[[t]]$-model $\mathscr{X}$ is an snc-model.
-However, because we work over a residue field $k$ of characteristic $0$, and because $X$ is smooth, we can use Hironaka's resolution of singularities to replace $\mathscr{X}$ with such a model if need be.
+Let $X$ be an irreducible, smooth proper variety over $k((t))$, then Nagata's embedding theorem \cite{Voj} provides us with a flat proper $k[[t]]$-model $\mathcal{X}$ of $X$ such that $\mathcal{X}$ is normal.
+We have no assurance, a priori, that $\mathcal{X}$ is an snc-model.
+However, because we work over a residue field $k$ of characteristic $0$, and because $X$ is smooth, we can use Hironaka's resolution of singularities to replace $\mathcal{X}$ with such a model if need be.
 After making this replacement, the construction of the previous section provides us with a skeleton

-Nicaise and Xu prove that, at least over $k((t))$, this skeleton is a strong deformation retract of $X^{\mathrm{an}}$ \cite[Theorem 3.1.3]{NX}.
-Thus we immediately have the following: